telvarost/SameOldSpells-StationAPI/README.md

 3. Add GlassConfigAPI 3.0.2+ to the mod folder for the instance: https://modrinth.com/mod/glass-config-api
 4. Add Glass Networking to the mod folder for the instance: https://modrinth.com/mod/glass-networking
 5. Add StationAPI to the mod folder for the instance: https://modrinth.com/mod/stationapi
+6. Add ZastavkaAPI to the mod folder for the instance: https://modrinth.com/mod/zastavkaapi
-6. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
+7. (Optional) Add Mod Menu to the mod folder for the instance: https://modrinth.com/mod/modmenu-beta
-7. Add this mod to the mod folder for the instance: https://github.com/telvarost/SameOldSpells-StationAPI/releases
+8. Add this mod to the mod folder for the instance: https://github.com/telvarost/SameOldSpells-StationAPI/releases
-8. Run and enjoy! 👍
+9. Run and enjoy! 👍

 ## Feedback